bluejay206/levelheaded-fabric/README.md

 ## Usage

-- Place a **Transit Station** and right-click it to set the occupy point.
+- Place a **Level Station** and right-click it to set the occupy point.
 - Hold the **Rod** or **Scope** → HUD appears automatically.
 - Right-click while holding the tool to lock a shot.
 - Press **V** to save the shot to CSV.
 - Press **H** to hide/show the HUD.

 ## Commands
-- /ss help          - Show command list
+- /lh help                        - Show command list
-- /ss new           - Start a new CSV session
+- /lh new                         - Start a new CSV session
-- /ss status        - Show current occupy point
+- /lh status                      - Show current occupy point
-- /ss list [n]      - Show last N shots
-- /ss clear         - Clear current session shots
-- /ss reset         - Clear transit point text
+- /lh reset                       - Clear occupy point

-## Known Issues
-- Scope uses placeholder of spyglass
+- /lh units <meters|feet|chains>  - Display units in HUD

 ## Downloads